evgenusov/evgenusov/README.md

 - 🔥 I’m React Native developer
 - 🌱 I’m currently learning native part of react native
 - 👯 I’m looking to collaborate on some open source projects
+- 🏙 I'm living in Helsinki, Finland
+- 🗣 Can speak English and Russian.
+Trying to learn Finnish
 - ❤️ I like to play video games, [take photos](https://www.instagram.com/eugenusov/) and learn something new

 ## My Stack